tabokie/tabokie.github.io/_subtopics/lifestyle.md

 ---
 <span class="hidden-text"># Created: 2020-12-05; Modified: 2020-12-27</span>

-On the format: It is an imitation of "Tractatus Logico-Philosophicus" by Wittgenstein, which preseves the logic between arguments without an essay-ish form hard for later amendments.
+On the format: It is an imitation of "Tractatus Logico-Philosophicus" by Wittgenstein, which preserves the logic between statements without an essay-ish form difficult for later amendments.

-## 1 Working
+## 1 Efficiency

 **1.1 Know exactly when to work and what to work on**